-Parole is not an immigrant visa and it is not the same as having lawful permanent resident (LPR) status (having a Green Card).
+Parole is not an immigrant visa and it is not the same as having a Green Card (lawful permanent resident status).
 Parole is temporary and allows you to be lawfully present in the United States during your parole period and to apply for work authorization.

 You can see when your parole period expires on your electronic Form I-94, Arrival/Departure Record.

 Applying for Lawful Permanent Resident Status/Green Card

 We expect individuals paroled under the FWVP program to apply for a Green Card as soon as their immigrant visa is available.
 Based on information in the Visa Bulletin, it may be many years before visas for FWVP beneficiaries will become current.
 It is your responsibility to keep track of when your immigrant visa becomes available.
 We do not send you a notice to alert you when your immigrant visa is available, nor do we track if any derivative beneficiaries have “aged out” of their eligibility for a Green Card and may need a new petition filed on their behalf.
 (See our Child Status Protection Act (CSPA) page for more information.)

 Please see the information in English or Tagalog on how to check if your immigrant visa is available.

 You should apply for a Green Card by Filing Form I-485, Application to Register Permanent Residence or Adjust Status, along with filing any required forms and initial evidence, including but not limited to Form I-864, Affidavit of Support Under Section 213A of the INA.